 Beet Orange and Fennel Salad- an energizing salad that can be repurposed into grain bowls for mid week lunches.
 Vegan and Gluten free | www.feastingathome #beets #fennel #oranges #bloodoranges

-• The first night, we served it alongside fish for a light, simple dinner.
+• As a side dish.
+The first night, we served it alongside fish for a light, simple dinner.

-• For lunch the next day, we served it over warm quinoa with sliced avocado, toasted pumpkin seeds and sprouts. ( Brian added crumbled goat cheese too.)
+• Over Grains.
+For lunch the next day, we served it over warm quinoa with sliced avocado, toasted pumpkin seeds and sprouts.
+(Brian added crumbled goat cheese too.)

-• On the third day, the remaining cupful of salad was tossed into a bowl of arugula as a dinner salad, with maple pecans!
+• Over Dressed Greens.
+On the third day, the remaining cupful of salad was tossed into a bowl of arugula for dinner with maple pecans!

 One salad, three ways!
 The salad that keeps on giving. 🙂 This would be a great salad to incorporate into Sunday meal prep.